MateuszBasiak/StockApp/README.md

-# Stock Platform
+# Stock App
-This project was prepared for an internship for Alergeek Ventures using AlphaVantage free API.
+Website created for showing stocks from different exchanges using Alpha Vantage free API.